 4. Pure White or shades of White.

 I am always very joyful when my white buttery comes around me, I know that most of the work is done (at least for that cycle).
-Now that I am older, the cycles are much shorter in general, like a week.
-When we are young in our 30s or 40s, these cycles can be very long.
+Now that I am older, the cycles last all summer with the white butterfly which is wonderful.
+When we are young in our 30s or 40s, these cycles can be very long but they may only be a week or two when they come around you in your healing processes.

 Black Sun mythology of Mesoamerican has many mystical meanings, among them it is connected to the god Quetzalcoatl and his penetration in the Underworld through the west door after his diurnal passage on the sky.
 For the Mexicans there were two suns, the young Day Sun and the ancient Dark Sun.
 Some scholars regard the mythological Black Sun as the ancient female origin of all, it is both tomb and womb.
 This way, it is the oneness that uniformly integrates unawareness, death, and yet an expectation of fecundity.